bodo-ai/Bodo/dev_docs/source/development.rst

 ----------

-We use `pytest` for testing.
+We use :code:`pytest` for testing.
 The tests are designed for up to 3 processors.
 Run the test suite on different number of processors (should run in Bodo repo's main directory)::